-Analysis of dental biometric methods within the framework of dental human identification (literature review)
+Analysis of dental biometric methods in forensic dental identification

 如何引用文章